Erimelowo/OpenVR-Dynamic-Resolution/README.md

 ## Settings Descriptions

 Settings are found in the `settings.ini` file.
 Do not rename that file.
-It should be located with your executable file (e.g., `OpenVR-Dynamic-Resolution.exe`).
+It should be located in the same folder as your executable file (`OpenVR-Dynamic-Resolution.exe`).

 - `autoStart`: (0 = disabled, 1 = enabled) Enabling it will launch the program with SteamVR automatically.